bdleavitt/azureml-excel-mac/README.md

 6. Choose where to put the result of your data (again... if not specified, the results will be output to wherever the selected cell is.
 7. Click "Predict" - if everything goes according to plan, you should be rewarded with a fresh bunch of predictions from the API.

+## Warning/Disclaimer
+This project is still pretty raw.
+It needs to have more robust error handling, testing, etc. It will only work with single input/output webservices.
+No warranty express or implied... yadda yadda yadda.

 ## Acknowledgments
 This project relies on VBA-WEB, a project from Tim Hall and friends over at VBA-TOOLS: https://github.com/VBA-tools/VBA-Web/, which is distributed under an MIT License.
 This project is also made available under an MIT License.